For many software engineers, System Design Interview questions remain a mysterious challenge.

 Once you are ready to practice your skills, you can take on some sample problems from real-world interviews – along with tips and approaches to build ten different web services.
 I have already written about some of the top system design interview questions in another blog.

-If you are feeling ready to jump into the interview phase, there is no better prep resource out there than Grokking the System Design Interview.
-It was vetted and validated by Uber, Lyft, Microsoft, and Google engineers who helped design and build the actual systems those companies ask about in their interviews.
+If you would like to solve interactive design problems there is no better resource out there than Grokking Modern System Design for Software Engineers and Managers.
+It was vetted and validated by Facebook and Microsoft engineers who helped design and build the actual systems those companies ask about in their interviews.

 Consumers and businesses alike are online, and even legacy programs are migrating to the cloud.
 Distributed systems are the present and future of the software engineering discipline.
 And as System Design Interview questions make up a bigger part of the developer interview, having a working knowledge of distributed systems will pay dividends in your career.